bustle/bluestream/README.md

     start buffering incoming objects.
 Defaults to `1`

   * `highWatermark` - the size (in objects) of the buffer mentioned above.
 When this buffer fills up, the backpressure mechanism will activate.
-Its passed to node's transform stream.
+It's passed to node's transform stream.

 The other options are also passed to node's Transform stream constructor.